 From your stove to our hearts

-share your delicious take!❓FAQs — Mushroom Barley Protein Soup
+share your delicious take!FAQs About Mushroom Barley Protein Soup

 Does mushroom barley soup have protein?

-Yes!
-Both mushrooms and barley contain plant-based protein.
-Together, they make this soup a naturally high-protein meal — especially when made with vegetable or bone broth for extra nutrients.
+Yes, Both mushrooms and barley contain plant-based protein.
+Together, they make this Mushroom Barley Protein Soup a naturally high-protein meal, especially when made with vegetable or bone broth for extra nutrients.

 Is barley soup healthy for weight loss?